RossAscends/STMP/README.md

 ## API Setup

-Currently STMP supports Tabby and HordeAI, with Tabby active by default.
+- Currently STMP supports Tabby and HordeAI, with Tabby active by default.

-**NOTE:** Initial API parameters are sent by the Client and processed in the Server.
+- other OpenAI-compatible text completion APIs are being tested.
+- currently KoboldCCP is confirmed to work on the Tabby APi mode as long as KCPP is running locally on port 5000.

 ### Using Tabby